 - a free epub published on Apple Books, also available in Spanish, and

-- a printed edition from Oxford University Press in English, from Eyrolles in French, and Antoni Bosch in Spanish.
+- a printed edition distributed by CORE in English, Eyrolles in French, and Antoni Bosch in Spanish.

 Behind the scenes

 The system behind The Economy’s multi-format, multi-language design sets new standards for textbook production.
 The sheer size of the book is unusual for multi-format publishing: each language contains over 500 000 words in over 1200 printed pages, over 1300 images (including over 500 interactive slides) and 230 interactive questions.

 To produce this multi-format book in record time, we used our open-source Electric Book workflow.
 This lets us have multiple editors and designers working on the book simultaneously, editing version-controlled, single-master content files, and seeing their changes instantly in both print and screen versions.